 - Server maintenance costs – costs depend on whether you decide to host the app on a major cloud provider, such as AWS or Microsoft Azure, or develop your own server infrastructure.
 Either way, you must have an established hosting with advanced hardware and broadband channel.

 - Subscriptions and licenses – third-party solutions help to significantly decrease development time.
 You must factor in regular payments.
 Payment plans are often segmented into payment categories based on certain criteria.
 Include and evaluate them thoroughly in your business plan.

 - Updates – both mobile OSs and third-party services get constant updates.
 In some cases, apps stop working after an update.
 Unfortunately, no one can forecast how much time app updates could take.

-- App migration – third-party services get deprecated or shut down for various reasons.
+- App migration – third-party services get disparages or shut down for various reasons.
 This directly affects hundreds of app owners.
 Service providers often offer free migration tools to help mitigate migration-related risks and losses.
 However, it is always wise to know other solutions if such a situation occurs.

-The amount of work needed to make an app function seamlessly has a direct impact on app development costs.
-There is ‘visible’ amount of work, such as design and front-end, which can be predicted with a high precision.
+The amount of work needed to make an app function seamlessly – directly impacts app development costs.
+There is ‘visible’ amount of work such as design and front-end.
+Costs can be predicted with a high amount of precision.
 But every app contains ‘hidden’ works in its back end.
-Although they critically affect app functionality, back-end development often cannot be calculated accurately.
+Although they critically affect app functionality, back-end development can seldom be calculated accurately.